cpfaff/rbefdata_paper/paper/rbefdata.md

 ```

+The dataset from the proposal contains of three datasets, of which we do only use
-The dataset from the proposal is written into two variables called `Nretention`
+the second and third.
+These two are written into two variables called `Nretention`
 and `design` before deciding upon how to merge.
 Inspecting both dataset reveals
 each of them contains a column with a `plot_id` that seems suitable for
 merging.
 We also can use the metadata for columns to check if this really is